Access main content

 Back-to-school activity for high schools

-The start of the school year is a key time to create positive momentum and unite the class.
-For high school students, it's essential to offer them appropriate activities that foster cohesion, mutual support, and good humor from the very first days.
+The start of the school year is a key time to create a positive dynamic and strengthen class bonds.
+For high school students, it's essential to offer them suitable activities that promote cohesion, mutual support, and a positive atmosphere right from the first days.
 Discover in this article 10 original and varied back-to-school activity ideas specially designed for high school students, ranging from traditional icebreakers to creative projects and sports challenges.
-A great way to start the school year on the right foot!
+Everything you need to start the school year off right!

 Summary :